Cyclone Ron: Preparations and impact

+Samoa

+At around 00:00 UTC on January 3 (13:00 SST, January 2), Ron passed just to the north of Swains Island, where a professional fisherman estimated that sustained winds of about 80–90 mph occurred.
+As a result, the majority of houses were destroyed, while no deaths and a few minor injuries were reported after residents sheltered in a concrete building.
+Elsewhere in Samoa, there were no injuries or damages reported, while a peak wind gust of 37 mph and a rainfall total of 2.51 in were recorded at the Weather Service Office in Tafuna.

 Wallis and Futuna

 The system became the fourth and final tropical cyclone to affect the French territory of Wallis and Futuna during 1997 and 1998, after cyclones Gavin, Hina and Keli had affected the islands.
 Ahead of the system affecting the islands between January 4–6, residents were put on maximum alert for the system by the local disaster management centre.
 As a result, residents were urged to stock up with food and water, while a crisis centre was set up in the capital Mata-Utu and Air Calédonie cancelled flights to the islands.
 On the island of Wallis winds of up to 130 km/h, and a rainfall total of 109 mm were recorded in the Hihifo District on January 6.
 Widespread damage to roofs, trees, coastal roads, fales and food crops were recorded while water, electricity supplies and communication network were also disrupted.
 Residents of the island of Futuna evacuated inland and sought higher ground as tidal waves of between 7-9 m affected the island.